 On the steep shingle beach below Newhaven fort, the tide was topping out as I topped off the Seawave and the Dieppe ferry backed out of the harbour.
 These shingle beaches have steep ramps bashed out by stormy seas.
 At high tides this terracing kicks up the surf and means wading in can quickly put you out of your depth, as I recall well from childhood holidays on the Southeast’s shingle beaches.
 But probably more by chance, I timed my put-in on a lull, hopped in and PLF’d out of the surf zone.

-As usual, alone on a new shore after a couple of months off, the first few minutes or more required articulating with an agoraphobic anxiety.
+As usual, alone on a new shore after a couple of months off, the first few minutes or more required managing an agoraphobic anxiety.
 I reassured myself the wind was blowing me along- and towards the shore, and the dropping tide would gradually expose beaches below the cliffs if I needed a break.
 On the beach I’d inadvertently pumped the seat right up, and in trying to deflate it on the water, the annoying sticky twist valve stuck and I was soon sat flat on the floor.
-Oh well, it will make me more stable if it all gets too rough, I suppose.
+Oh well, it will make me more stable if it all gets rough, I suppose.
 I’d forgotten my rudder too, but wasn’t too bothered about that.
 One less thing to concentrate on.

 Another thing I noticed was that I drifted out to sea if I didn’t concentrate.
 It was probably the tide which not only ebbs westwards but goes out too.
 Hence the well-known expression and phenomenon: ‘the tide is going out’.
 Every once in a while a quick spurt inshore (but not too far inshore) put me right.

 A few miles ahead I could see the whitewashed conurbation of Brighton, but the old backside was now beginning to feel the strain.
 I passed by a couple of serious-looking sea swimmers heading upwind, then put in between some groynes at Saltdean, where another cliff-protecting concrete walkway resumed and ran all the way to Brighton; a fun cycle or hoverboard, I dare say.
-I timed my landing well enough, but after pumping the seat and a rest, re-entry required flipping the swamped boat a couple of times to drain it.
+I timed my landing well enough, but after pumping the seat and a rest, re-entry required flipping the swamped boat a couple of times.
 Probably because getting back out between the surf can’t be done as briskly as coming in.

 Next obstacle: getting round Brighton marina where the seas really felt quite lively.
 The southeasterly swell was bouncing off the marina walls like Brighton revellers on legal highs.
 Nothing for it but to PLF; at least the wind was helping.
 Round the back of the breakwater all was calm, bar the odd oversized swell.
 I found a piece of coal and a child’s wet shoe.
 It was a good omen: follow the shoe!